-I have written the limitations, and now I can turn more happily to the expression of their idealism and imagery expressed in mythology and folklore.
-Many of their myths are rick in fancy and the manner of their telling comes near to poetry.
-Nearly every legend might begin with "in dhoogoor times", just as those of the western civilisation open with "once upon a time", for the dhooggoor" belongs to the dream time, and an age dimly emerging from the mists of the past.
-It was then that the earth was peopled by strange beings partaking of the nature of bird, animal, insect, or reptile, as well as of humans.
-Marvellous happenings befell these people during their sojourn on earth, and from them arose the natural features which still mark the landscape.
+I shave written the limitations, and now I can turn more happily to the expression of their idealism and imagery expressed in mythology and folklore.
+Many of their myths are rich in fancy and the manner of their telling comes near to poetry.
+Mearly every legend might begin with "In dhoogoor times", just as those of the western civilisation open with "Once upon a time", for the "dhooggoor" belongs to the dream time, an age dimly emerging from the mists of the past.
+It was then that the earth was people by strange beings, partaking of the nature of bird, animal, insect, or reptile, as well as of humans.
+Marvellous happenings befoll these people during their sojourn on earth, and from them arose the natural features which still mark the landscape.
 Such people were the ancestors of the natives of today, each of whom is born into a totemic group associated with a mythical progenitor.
-The present day forms of these ancestors, kangaroos, opossums and so on, are the "elder brothers" of the natives of their totem, the relationship being characterised by strict tribal laws.
+The present day forms of these ancestors, kangaroos, opessums and so on, are the "elder brothers" of the natives of their totem, the relationship being characterised by strict tribal laws.

 Nearly a life time has gone to the collection of the folklore and mythology contained in these pages.
-Their sources extend from the north-west of Western Australia to the coastal areas of the west coast for south Australia.
-Many of them were gathered on the Maamba Aboriginal Reserve in Western Australia, still more at Ooldea, once an isolated oasis near the north-eastern rim of the illimitable Nullarbor Plain, now a stopping place on the East-West Railway Line.
-At Maamba, I heard from the lips of the last survivors of the once great Bibbulmun people who roamed the plains where Perth now stands, the stries which had been handed down from untold generations: at Ooldea there came to me whole, or in fragments, the legend and lore of the people who once wandered about the head of the Great Australian Bight, the beliefs and superstitions of the tribes, once secure in the isolation of the Mann, and Petermann Ranges in Central Australia, who are moving down to civilisation, eager to tread the fatal path which has led their neighbours to destruction.
-Seated about a tiny camp fire, they narrated to "Kabbarli their "grandmother", the legends, laws, ceremonies, myths and totems which they unconsciously absorbed as children and continued to absorb throughout their lives.
-Some of the myths have been pieced together over long intervals of time and distance, the beginning gathered at one camp, the end at another hundreds of miles away.
-Some have remained fragments, for the narrators who might be unfolded them in full have passed on.
+Their sources extend from the north-west of Western Australia to the coastal areas of the west coast of South Australia.
+Many of them were gathered on the Maamba aboriginal Reserve in Western Australia, still more at Coldea, once an isolated ossis near the northeastern rim of the illimitable Nullarbor Plain, now a stopping place on the East-West Railway line.
+At Maamba I heard from the lips of the last survivors of the once great Bibbulmum people who rosmed the plains where Perth now stands the stories which had been handed down from unteld generations; at Coldea there came to me whole, or in fragments, the legend and lore of the people who once wandered about the head of the Great Australian Bight, the beliefs and superstitions of the tribes, once secure in the isolation of the Mann, and Petermann Ranges, Central Australia, who are moving down to civilisation, eager to tread the fatal path which has led their neighbours to destruction.
+Seated about a tiny camp fire, they narrated te "Kabbarii", their "grandmether", the legends, laws, ceremonies, myths and totems which they unconsciously absorbed as children and continued to absorb throughout their lives.
+Some of the myths have been pieced together over long intervals of time and distance, the beginning gathered at one camp, the end at a another hundreds of miles away.
+Some have remained fragments, for the narrators who might have unfolded them in full have passed on.

-Many of the legends have a close resemblance to others heard in regions far distant, and the same principals, perhaps under other names, figure in myths which "belong" to widely separated tribes.
-That applies to an extend to the stellar myths, but more particularly to those relating to the great magic snake, or "woggal," which controls earth, fire and water, the lives, actions, totems and beliefs of the people.
-To the Bibbulmun he was a "woggal", to the tribes from Central Western Australia to Eucla, on the Bight, the "jeedarra", to those of the far north and north west the "tjooroo", and to those of the land which stretches over the Nullarbor Plains and far into Central Australia the "ganba"
+many of the legends have a close resemblance to others heard in regions far distant, and the same principals, perhaps under other names, figure in myths which "belong" to widely separated tribes.
+That applies to an extent to the stellar myths, but more particularly to those relating to the great magic snake, or woggal, which controls earth, fire and water, the lives, actions, totems and beliefs of the people.
+To the Bibbulmum he was the "woggal", the the tribes from central Western Australia to Eucla, on the Bight, the "jeedarra", to those of the far north and north west the "tjooroo", and to those of the land which stretches over the Bullarbor Plain and far into Central Australia the "gamba".